gatling/frontline-doc/content/reference/current/plugins/bamboo/index.md

 Add two new variables:

-* The first one is named __frontline.address__, and corresponds to the address of your FrontLine, for example: https://demo-beta.gatling.io
+* The first one is named __frontline.address__, and corresponds to the address of your Gatling Enterprise, for example: https://demo-beta.gatling.io
-* The second one is named __frontline.apiTokenPassword__, and corresponds to the token needed to authenticate to Gatling FrontLine.
-To fetch it, refer to the section *Managing API Tokens* in the FrontLine User Guide.
+* The second one is named __frontline.apiTokenPassword__, and corresponds to the token needed to authenticate to Gatling Enterprise.
+To fetch it, refer to the section *Managing API Tokens* in the Gatling Enterprise User Guide.

 {{< img src="global-variable.png" alt="Global variable" >}}